MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Overview.md

 The master [OpenSSH open source project](https://www.openssh.com) is managed by developers at the OpenBSD Project.
 The Microsoft fork of this project is in [Github](https://github.com/PowerShell/openssh-portable).
-Feedback on Windows OpenSSH is welcomed and can be provided by creating Github issues in our [OpenSSG Github repo](https://github.com/PowerShell/openssh-portable).
+Feedback on Windows OpenSSH is welcomed and can be provided by creating Github issues in our [OpenSSH Github repo](https://github.com/PowerShell/openssh-portable).